shock/boxes/README.md

 ### Javascript Conventions

- * All Ajax calls should be done using RAJ (Rails and AJAS).
+ * All Ajax calls should be done using RAJ (Rails and AJAJ).
  * RAJ links use the class name convention "a-*" to denote they're Ajax links
- * Data display elements updated by returned JSON use the class name convention "d-*" ** This allows all elements on the page with that data to be updated in a single query
+ * Data display elements updated by returned JSON use the class name convention "d-_*_"
+ * * This allows all elements on the page with that data to be updated in a single query

 ### The UI